pitr/aoc/2025/README.md

 ## Day 6

-Converts input to strings like `×/123 45 6` and evaluates.
+Convert input to strings like `×/123 45 6` and evaluate.

+## Day 7

+Compute part 2 using cumulative traversal, where last column is the number of timelines per position.
+Part 1 is then simply counting timeline splits.